-- Serve as the liaison between the College, the District Equal Employment Opportunity Advisory Committee, and district Campus Diversity Advisory Council (CDAC). - Sponsor activities and events at the College that promote diversity, equity, and inclusion. - Provide feedback and evaluation of the Student Equity Plan and college reports which advance diversity, equity, inclusion on campus. - Support, coordinate, and/or implement programs, seminars and workshops that explore diversity, equity, and inclusion issues for faculty, classified professionals, and students. - Support and advance the institutional core values of inclusiveness. - Regularly gather, review and assess college data to identify potential gaps and make recommendation to mitigate equity gaps. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standards I-IV.
+- Serve as the liaison between the College, the District Equal Employment Opportunity Advisory Committee, and the District's Campus Diversity Advisory Council (CDAC). - Sponsor activities and events at the College that promote diversity, equity, and inclusion. - Provide feedback and evaluation of the Student Equity Plan and college reports which advance diversity, equity, and inclusion on campus. - Support, coordinate, and/or implement programs, seminars and workshops that explore diversity, equity, and inclusion issues for faculty, classified professionals, and students. - In coordination with the Research Office, lead equity self-studies, equity data workshops, and equity leadership development.

+- Provide leadership in the development of curriculum that addresses equity, ethnic studies, and social justice. - Support and advance the institutional core values of inclusiveness. - Participate in equity self-studies, equity data workshops, and equity leadership development. - Gather information for the Ethnic Studies degree requirements and facilitate its development - Regularly gather, review, and assess college data to identify potential gaps and make recommendation to mitigate equity gaps. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standards I-IV.

-- Membership term lengths: 2 years with a limit of two consecutive terms (maximum service 4 years) unless designated by position. - Recommendations are made to College Council; recommendations regarding Academic and Professional Matters are made to Academic Senate. - Committee retains authority to form taskforces and workgroups related directly to committee charge. - Plans/Reports: Student Equity Plan. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.
+- Membership term lengths: Unless membership is designated by position, there is a two (2) year appointment with an option for an additional two year service, and the possibility of 1 additional term if the position remains available. - Recommendations are made to College Council; recommendations regarding Academic and Professional Matters are made to Academic Senate. - Committee retains authority to form taskforces and workgroups related directly to committee charge. - Plans/Reports: Student Equity Plan. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.